LuxOrionCoding/Website-Project-1/README.md

 # Website-Project-2
-Another website project from LuxOrionCoding.
+The first website project from LuxOrionCoding.
 A minimalist personal portfolio-like website.